StudioZonnevang/Arduino-Controlled-Fighter-Jet/README.md

 OBJECTIVE:
 This project loosely focusses on the research question:
-Can the internal accelerometer used in the Arduino Nano ble 33 be used as an intuitive controller for a video game
+How might the internal accelerometer used in the Arduino Nano ble 33 be used as an intuitive controller for a video game

 furthermore, it functioned as a means for me to become more familliar with Serial Port Communication,